TamirShalev/Friends/README.md

 # Titanic_analysis
-This mini project contains analysis of kaggle's Titanic dataset with a prediction model.\n Enjoy!
+This mini project contains analysis of kaggle's Titanic dataset with a prediction model.

+Enjoy!